Kanerix/chitty-chat/README.md

 ### Install client using Go CLI

-You can clone the repository and run it using the Go CLI.
+Clone the repository and run it using the Go CLI.

 ```bash
 git clone https://github.com/kanerix/chitty-chat
 ```

-Then run the CLI.
+Run the CLI with a username and optional hostname (default localhost:8080).

 ```bash
 # go run ./cmd/chitty -u [username] -H [hostname]
 go run ./cmd/chitty -u kanerix -H localhost:8080
 ```

-OPTIONAL: You can also use `make` to do the same.

 ### Get help using client